Piedmontese language: Dialects

 The variants can be detected in the variation of the accent and variation of words.
 It is sometimes difficult to understand a person that speaks a different Piedmontese from the one you are used to, as the words or accents are not the same.

 Eastern and western group

-The Eastern Piedmontese group is more phonologically evolved than its western counterpart.
+The Eastern Piedmontese group is phonologically more innovative than its Western counterpart.